jtempest/float_eq-rs/README.md

 ## Related efforts

-The [`approx`] and [`float-cmp`] crates provide a similar style of general comparison operations, whereas [`assert_float_eq`] focuses specifically on assertions.
-The [`almost`] crate instead divides its API into algorithms comparing against zero and non-zero values.
-In contrast, [`efloat`] takes the approach of tracking the error bounds of values as operations are applied.
+The [`approx`], [`float-cmp`] and [`assert_float_eq`] crates provide similar floating point comparison capabilities to `float_eq`.
+The [`almost`] crate divides its API into comparison of floats against zero and non-zero values.
+The [`efloat`] crate provides an `f32` equivalent type that tracks the maximum possible error bounds that may have occured due to rounding.

+The [`ieee754`] crate is not a comparison library, but provides useful functionality for decomposing floats into their component parts, iterating over representable values and working with ULPs directly, amoung other things.

 ## Contributing